When I met John Belushi I said, "Nice to meet you." When I saw Brad Pitt in an empty diner, all I did was smile.

 Not to disparage Belushi or Pitt, but movie heroes are heroes of fiction.
 Firefighters are the real thing.
 They're not Batman or Spiderman or Transformers.
 These guys can't fly.
 When you contemplate the 250 square miles of mountainside that burned in the Station Fire, then think of how tiny even a brave firefighter is against voracious and towering flames, these mere humans are mighty small.
 But as a team their powers are great.

 (Plus Brad Pitt's got nothin' on some, I must say.)

 Ah, yes.
 So we met these men last Wednesday.
 They'd been putting out hotspots on steep terrain, just over halfway through a two-week deployment during which they were headquartered at Hansen Dam.
 That deployment ends today.
 Welcome home, guys!

 Friday, when I saw pyrocumulus clouds above Altadena, I thought about "the guys."
 Now the firefighters had faces.
 I started nosing around about Aztec Fire Crew 63 online.
 Now I'm even more impressed than I was before.
 These young men have had to fight more than fires.
 You can read more about Aztec Fire Crews, or watch a video starring a different Aztec Crew.

-I'm awed by all firefighters and Aztec Fire Crew 63 is no exception.
+I'm awed by all firefighters, and Aztec Fire Crew 63 is no exception.
 They're gentlemen, they were all exceedingly nice and we loved talking to them.
-As we left, my husband, who can lift a sofa by himself, said, "We sit at our desks and deal with ideas.
+As we left, my husband, who can lift a full-sized sofa by himself, said, "We sit at our desks and deal with ideas.
 These guys go into the mountains and deal with the forces of nature."
 I can't say it better.
 They are men of the elements.